-Task Force Golan Heights consists of three Canadian Armed Forces officers at the rank of Major or Lieutenant-Commander with extensive operational experience who serve in the following appointments:
+Task Force Golan Heights consists of three Canadian Armed Forces officers who serve in the following appointments:

 On 6 October 1973, Israel was attacked by its neighbours on two fronts: by Egypt on the Suez Canal and in the Sinai Peninsula, and by Syria on the Golan Heights.
 Known variously as the October War, the Ramadan War and the Yom Kippur War, the ensuing conflict lasted 19 days, despite diplomatic and military interventions by the United States and the Soviet Union, and a ceasefire ordered by the United Nations Security Council Resolution 338 on 23 October 1973.